I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactiongetcurrentdmatransferlength.md

 </p>

 ## -remarks
-<p>If a driver calls <b>WdfDmaTransactionGetCurrentDmaTransferLength</b>, it must do so before it calls one of the transfer completion routines, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff547039">WdfDmaTransactionDmaCompleted</a>, to complete the current DMA transfer.
+<p>If a driver calls <b>WdfDmaTransactionGetCurrentDmaTransferLength</b>, it must do so before it calls one of the transfer completion routines, such as <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompleted.md">WdfDmaTransactionDmaCompleted</a>, to complete the current DMA transfer.
 Typically, drivers call <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> from within an <a href="..\wdfinterrupt\nc-wdfinterrupt-evt-wdf-interrupt-dpc.md">EvtInterruptDpc</a> event callback function.</p>

 <p>Typically, a driver calls <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> for devices that report residual DMA transfer lengths (that is, byte counts of data that was not transferred).
 By subtracting the residual transfer length from the value that <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> returned, the driver can determine the actual transfer length.
-The driver then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547052">WdfDmaTransactionDmaCompletedWithLength</a> to let the framework know the number of bytes that the device actually transferred.</p>
+The driver then calls <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompletedwithlength.md">WdfDmaTransactionDmaCompletedWithLength</a> to let the framework know the number of bytes that the device actually transferred.</p>

 <p>For more information about complete DMA transfers, see <a href="NULL">Completing a DMA Transfer</a>. </p>

-<p>For a code example that uses <b>WdfDmaTransactionGetCurrentDmaTransferLength</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547052">WdfDmaTransactionDmaCompletedWithLength</a>.</p>

-<p>If a driver calls <b>WdfDmaTransactionGetCurrentDmaTransferLength</b>, it must do so before it calls one of the transfer completion routines, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff547039">WdfDmaTransactionDmaCompleted</a>, to complete the current DMA transfer.
-Typically, drivers call <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> from within an <a href="..\wdfinterrupt\nc-wdfinterrupt-evt-wdf-interrupt-dpc.md">EvtInterruptDpc</a> event callback function.</p>

-<p>Typically, a driver calls <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> for devices that report residual DMA transfer lengths (that is, byte counts of data that was not transferred).
-By subtracting the residual transfer length from the value that <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> returned, the driver can determine the actual transfer length.
-The driver then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547052">WdfDmaTransactionDmaCompletedWithLength</a> to let the framework know the number of bytes that the device actually transferred.</p>

-<p>For more information about complete DMA transfers, see <a href="NULL">Completing a DMA Transfer</a>. </p>

-<p>For a code example that uses <b>WdfDmaTransactionGetCurrentDmaTransferLength</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547052">WdfDmaTransactionDmaCompletedWithLength</a>.</p>
+<p>For a code example that uses <b>WdfDmaTransactionGetCurrentDmaTransferLength</b>, see <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompletedwithlength.md">WdfDmaTransactionDmaCompletedWithLength</a>.</p>

 ## -requirements
 <table>